 4. Start with the female.
 Often times, the woman of the family will already have her outfit selected.
 In some circumstances, it may be easier to begin with her wardrobe, and build other members of the family’s outfits around hers.

-5. Think solid or plaid colored shirts.
+5. Think solid or plaid colored shirts, but you can get funky if you’re family’s into that too.
 Clothing with graphics or fairly large logos can take away from the person in the photo.
-You definitely don’t want to regret letting your daughter cosplay or dress up as Doc McStuffins or your son as Batman.
-For this reason, I recommend wearing solid or plaid colored shirts
+For this reason, I recommend wearing solid or plaid colored shirts.

 7. Layers, layers, layers…layers everywhere!
-Layers add interest, texture, dimension and help give your photographs that extra oomph!
+I feel like I’m singing the intro to a popular 2000s tune or something.
+Seriously though, layers add texture and dimension.
+They’re a great way to help give your photographs that extra oomph!
 If you’re not able to add layers, I recommend clothing with texture such as: buttons, ruffles, embroider, flannel, or items with ‘grit’ per se.

 8. Accessorize!Accessories can make all the difference in your photographs, especially if you’re feeling like your wardrobe is a bit too bland or basic.
 If that’s the look you’re going for have at it.
 Most of the time that’s the look I’m going for.
 However, if you’re wanting to add a little something different from your normal look, consider accessorizing.
 Necklaces, boots, bracelets, tights, and scarves oh my!
 I recommend wearing at least one accessory for females, they can really add interest and spark to your photos.
 If you’re unsure as to which ones you should, bring them all!